RSDL – Reactive Skin Decontamination Lotion Guide

 - “The threat of chemical terrorism must now be regarded as very real, and measures to address it must be assigned much higher priority” – Organization for the Prohibition of Chemical Weapons (OPCW) Director General

 - “What we saw was total death.
 Nothing was alive.
 All of the animals had come out of their holes to die.
-Dead rabbits, moles, and rats and mice were everywhere. […] the trenches were empty but in a half mile the bodies of French soldiers were everywhere. […] You could see where men had clawed at their faces, and throats, trying to get breath.
+Dead rabbits, moles, rats, and mice were everywhere. […] the trenches were empty but in a half mile, the bodies of French soldiers were everywhere. […] You could see where men had clawed at their faces, and throats, trying to get a breath.
 Some had shot themselves.
 The horses, still in the stables, cows, chickens, everything; all were dead.
 Everything, even the insects were dead.” – Willi Siebert, German soldier that witnessed the first ever chlorine gas attack during World War I

-We give chemical attacks a low risk score in our TrueRisk index, but it is important to differentiate between low risk and no risk.
+We give chemical attacks a low-risk score in our TrueRisk index, but it is important to differentiate between low-risk and no-risk.
 The TrueRisk index is a tool to prioritize the risks; not to ignore them.